MicrosoftDocs/customer-insights-pr.ca-es/ci-docs/audience-insights/export-linkedin-ads.md

 ## <a name="known-limitations"></a>Limitacions conegudes

-- Podeu exportar fins a 100 000 perfils per exportació a LinkedIn Ads.
+- Podeu exportar fins a 100.000 perfils de client per exportació a LinkedIn Ads.
 - L'exportació a LinkedIn Ads es limita als segments.
-- L'exportació de fins a 100 000 perfils a LinkedIn Ads pot trigar fins a 10 minuts com a màxim.
+- L'exportació de fins a 100.000 perfils de client a LinkedIn Ads pot trigar fins a 10 minuts a completar-se.

 ## <a name="set-up-the-connection-to-linkedin-ads"></a>Configurar la connexió a LinkedIn Ads